abaez/ta-rust/README.md

 *   module: *.rs, massive list of snippets, and API reference to all crates.
 *   build: using cargo to make a build of a project.
 *   lint: Basic lint support. (rustfmt ftw!)
+*   autocomplete: An autocomplete working!

 #### To Do:
-*   autocomplete: An actual autocomplete working...(anyone say racer?)
+*   autocomplete: level up the autocomplete to use [Racer](https://github.com/phildawes/racer).
 *   unit test: somehow get unit test integrated better.
 *   rustdoc: Make some rustdoc integration as well, while we at it.
 *   Make this module the damn bloody best way to code in Rust.